International Year of Light and Light-Based Technologies

 The crop factor is 43.2666 mm divided by the diagonal of the image.

-It's made by either Sony or Toshiba (who knows?) and measures
+made by either Sony or Toshiba (who knows?).
+It measures

 This has the same aspect ratio (3/2) as a 36 mm by 24 mm full-frame.